 There's a lot of things here that are not true.

-This is about absolute obstruction of justice not grossly negligent knowingly willingly intentionally destroying things she knew and lied about even existing destroying them after they were subpoenaed you know it it is outrageous.
+Not grossly negligent, knowingly, willingly, intentionally destroying things she knew and lied about even existing, destroying them after they were subpoenaed.

-That was before we knew that Mueller was FBI director and such a part of the investigation into Russia that he was knowingly involved when Russia was being investigated over their efforts to illegally corner the market and get our uranium.
+That was before we knew that Mueller was FBI director and is such a part of the investigation into Russia that he was knowingly involved when Russia was being investigated over their efforts to illegally corner the market and get our uranium.

 And then he sat by quietly as Rosenstein.

-but he's the one who had his name on the motion to stop.
+But he's the one who had his name on the motion to seal documents that included information about the Russia investigation, about uranium, and that was sealed by a judge.

-seal documents that included information about the Russia investigation about uranium and that was sealed by a judge distinct from high heaven it is such injustice and I'm telling you as somebody that just did everything I could humanly possible to be fair and objective as a judge this just worked my heart to see this happening in America.
+And I'm telling you, as somebody that just did everything humanly possible to be fair and objective as a judge, this just broke my heart to see this happening in America.

-It's not a Republican thing it's a Democrat thing it's a matter of of going after your enemies and he's good at it.
+It's a matter of going after your enemies, and he's good at it.

 He's in there.

-His uh girlfriendly uh Paige is in there.
+His girlfriend Paige is in there.

-Uh then you've got Andrew Weissman, and we have talked at length about his positions, and we learned, of course, he's praising Sally Yates, who defied the president's order as an Obama holdover, as uh as many others did, and and Weissman, of course, has a track record that is atrocious.
+And we learned, of course, he's praising Sally Yates, who defied the president's order as an Obama holdover, as many others did.

 His tactics have been unethical.

-He's overturned by the Supreme Court 9-0, the Fifth Circuit Court of Appeals, he gets uh overruled again, and innocent people went to jail, tens of thousands of people lost their jobs.
+The Fifth Circuit Court of Appeals, he gets overruled again, and innocent people went to jail.

-How is it possible that such vicious partisans on top of Struck praising Hillary and hating Trump?
+Now, I am just trying to understand here: how is it possible that such vicious partisans on top of Strzok praising Hillary and hating Trump, how did they all get chosen by Robert Mueller?

-That's what's happened here is uh Comey, uh Rosenstein, Mueller, they all orchestrated this thing so that Mueller could get the the gig as special counsel, and then he's come in and he has with his agenda put together this team with it with a specific goal of finding anything and everything they can to try to delegitimize this administration, this presidency.
+And then he's come in and he is, with his agenda, put together this team with a specific goal of finding anything and everything they can to try to delegitimize this administration, this presidency.

-But I'll just tell you this in my opinion, this is a hallmark of the Obama administration, whether it's it's uh the IRS uh targeting for political purposes, or this one here, and it reflects the very nature of the nascent idea of totalitarianism, which we are seeing through this investigation.
+But I'll just tell you this, in my opinion, this is a hallmark of the Obama administration, whether it's the IRS targeting for political purposes or this one here.

-And when you're trying to do everything you can to delegitimize the president of the United States, and you're using this kind of uh uh personnel, you have a massive problem on your hand, and this is why um all of us have come together, uh Louie and Matt and Jim and some of us others.
+And when you're trying to do everything you can to delegitimize the president of the United States and you're using this kind of personnel, you have a massive problem on your hand.

-We need the attorney general to take a stand, take a real tough stand.
+We need the Attorney General to take a stand, take a real tough stand.

 Why does he have these same people that are the link to the botched Hillary investigation or so-called investigation?